git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 service and one to the inventory

 service.
 Both of these requests are configured to be traced, so a new trace will be recorded in Zipkin.
-Visit the http://localhost:9411 URL or another location where you configured Zipkin to run and sort the traces by newest first.
-Verify that this new trace contains three spans with the following names:
+Visit the http://localhost:9411 URL or another location where you configured Zipkin to run.
+Run an empty query and sort the traces by latest start time first.

 get:io.openliberty.guides.inventory.inventoryresource.getpropertiesforhost